The 20 Best Severe Acute Respiratory Syndrome (SARS) Doctors Near Me in Columbia, MD

 Offers Telehealth

 Dr. Pali Dedhiya Shah is a pulmonary and critical care physician.
 She is an expert in the diagnosis and treatment of advanced lung disease and lung transplantation.
 She is the medical director of the Johns Hopkins Lung Transplant program.
 She is a member of the International Society for Heart and Lung transplantation and provides teaching to medical students, residents and fellows at Johns Hopkins.
 Dr. Shah earned her medical degree from Jefferson Medical College of Thomas Jefferson University.
 She completed her residency at the Hospital of the University of Pennsylvania and performed a fellowship in pulmonary and critical care medicine at Johns Hopkins.
 Dr. Shah joined the Johns Hopkins faculty as an assistant professor of medicine in 2011.
 Dr. Shah is rated as an Experienced provider by MediFind in the treatment of Severe Acute Respiratory Syndrome (SARS).
-Her top areas of expertise are Acute Interstitial Pneumonia, Interstitial Lung Disease, Idiopathic Pulmonary Fibrosis, Lung Transplant, and Endoscopy.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Pulmonary Fibrosis, Lung Metastases, Acute Interstitial Pneumonia, Interstitial Lung Disease, and Lung Transplant.

 Experienced in Severe Acute Respiratory Syndrome (SARS)